What Are Anal Warts?

 Frequently Asked Questions

 Are there any home remedies for anal warts?

 This health disorder can sometimes be treated with topical medication.
-This treatment might be adequate for warts that are extremely small and limited to the outer area of the anus.
+This anal warts treatment might be adequate for warts that are extremely small and limited to the outer area of the anus.
 If this is the case, prescription medication can be used.
-Certain medications for rectal warts treatment should be applied solely by a doctor solely.
+Certain medications for rectal warts treatment should be applied by a top anal warts specialist in NYC.

 You can also make use of the following anal warts creams: